Bright2676/roblox-asset-hub/README.md

 1. Download the RBXM file.
 2. Import it into StarterGui.
 2a.
 You may change the name of the *actual* GUI name, but try to not change any contents unless you are forking the system and are contributing.
 3. Test.
-If any issues arise, contact me via Discord.
+If any issues arise, contact me via Discord or in my dedicated [Discord Server](https://discord.gg/cBCHuJHkWf).

 ## Contributions
 Contributions are welcome and encouraged!
 If you'd like to add features